 Modern guests appreciate great deals—discounts, upgrades, and gifts.
 But they’re also looking for an incredible guest experience.
 Deliver on the basics and then take it a step further to truly win them over.

 Relying on word of mouth

 Having a loyalty program is just the first step in the right direction.
 For guests to enroll in and engage with a hotel loyalty program, however, they have to know about it.
-Promote yours on your website, through social media channels, on the “news” sections of your hotel profiles, and of course, in your hotel.
+Promote yours on your website, through social media channels, and of course, in your hotel.